nicofighter45/VanadiumMod/README.md

 ### Warning !

 This projet is currently in developppement.
 Feel free to send your message if you found a issue.
-This Mod isn't available for singleplayer currently.
-You can still test it in solo but saving player health and regen won't be opperationnal.

 ### Video